Paralysis of the 3rd cranial nerve or common oculomotor nerve

 A similar picture is found in plagiocephaly or flat head syndrome, where the deficit of the superior oblique muscle is due to a cranial malformation.

 Paralysis of the 6th cranial nerve or abducens nerve palsy

-The sixth cranial nerve innervates the lateral rectus muscle that rotates the eye outward and its weakness results to the eyes crossing inward toward the nose, with an abnormal head position turned to the problem area.
+The sixth cranial nerve innervates the lateral rectus muscle that rotates the eye outward and its weakness results in the eyes crossing inward toward the nose, with an abnormal head position turned to the problem area.
 The most frequent causes are stroke, trauma, viral diseases, brain tumors, inflammation, infections, migraine, and increased intraocular pressure.
 Palsy may be present at birth but the most common cause in children is trauma.
 In adults, it is stroke.
 Sometimes the cause may remain unknown despite in-depth investigations.

 The 6th cranial nerve has a very long course between the brain and lateral rectus muscle.
-Depending on the location of the damage, other neurological structures may be affected, so the disorder may be associated with hearing loss, facial problems, ptosis or other concerns with eye movements.
+Depending on the location of the damage, other neurological structures may be affected, so the disorder may be associated with hearing loss, facial problems, ptosis, or other concerns with eye movements.
 Viral paralysis usually regresses completely.
 Post-traumatic ones partially regress and complete improvement usually occurs in the first six months.

 Prism use can eliminate diplopia in the primary position, head straight, but not in all directions.
 The prismatic power can be reduced as the paralysis improves.
 The injection of botulinum toxin into the medial rectus muscle may be a possibility within the first month of the onset of the paralysis.

-Occlusion on an eye in children should be carefully monitored because there is a risk of an onset of amblyopia.
+Occlusion on an eye in children should be carefully monitored because there is a risk of the onset of amblyopia.
 After the observation period, at least 6 months, it is possible to perform an extraocular muscle surgery to achieve correct eye alignment and expand the binocular vision field.